universalweb/Network/notes.md

 Client Hello
 Server Hello Server Connection ID Packet Sent to Client Client responds with new server connection ID - connection is established (if fails at this step just re-transmit next packets)
+Allows for Head and Data like a full request in the event a certificate is requested if not then it can terminate early on in the packet process